sriramsripada20s/Amazon_FineFood_Review_Analysis/README.md

 # Amazon_FineFood_Review_Analysis

+**This was a part of my personal project where I worked on Building A NLP Model to Classify the reviews from Amazon**

 **Objective:** To classify reviews as positive (Rating of 4 or 5) or negative (rating of 1 or 2) based on the text/reviews provided by various users on Amazon using Machine Learning and Natual Language Processing Techniques

 **Amazon Fine Food Reviews Analysis Data Source:** https://www.kaggle.com/snap/amazon-fine-food-reviews